Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.

     * Update **var-logging-managementGroupId** with the logging management group:
-      * For **CanadaPubSecALZ v0.9.0 or later**, this is based on the `id` attribute of the first child element defined in your `var-managementgroup-hierarchy` configuration value.
-In JSON notation, this is equivalent to: `.children[0].id`.
+      * For **CanadaPubSecALZ v0.9.0 or later**, this will be the management id that represents the Logging Management Group in the defined hierarchy.
       * For **CanadaPubSecALZ v0.8.0 or earlier**, this is based on the prefix defined in `var-topLevelManagementGroupName`.
 For example, if `var-topLevelManagementGroupName` is set to `contoso`, then `var-logging-managementGroupId` will be `contosoPlatformManagement`.

     * Update **var-logging-subscriptionRoleAssignments** with the object ID of the AAD security group from step 5.1.
 If role assignments are not required, you must change the example provided with the following setting: